grodansparadis/vscp-doc-helper-library/initialization.md

 ###Return Value
 A session handle or zero if a session could not be created.

+###Description
+Opens a new communication session.
+This is the first method that should be called before TCP/IP communication can be established.

+###Example
 {% sample lang="c" %}
 Initialize the library using c.